itscodenation/flw1-rps-20-21-starter/README.md

 #### Planning

-- [ ] Complete the project planning document
+- [X] Complete the project planning document

 #### GitHub Set-Up

 - [x] Go to the repository at https://github.com/itscodenation/rockpaperscissors
-- [ ] Fork this repository to your Github account and import to a new workspace
+- [?]
+Fork this repository to your Github account and import to a new workspace
-- [ ] Link and commit your changes
+- [?]
+Link and commit your changes
-- [ ] Make your site live on GitHub Pages
+- [X] Make your site live on GitHub Pages

 #### Code Walkthrough